Mary K. Shell

 Mary Katherine Shell (February 9, 1927 — May 19, 2018) was an American Republican politician who served as the 23rd Mayor of Bakersfield for a single term between 1981 and 1985.
+She was Bakersfield's first female mayor.
 She also served as a member of the Kern County Board of Supervisors.

 Biography

 Shell was born Mary Katherine Jaynes on February 9, 1927, in Bakersfield, California.
 She worked in her father's auto shop as a child, later becoming a news reporter at 17, and wrote for The Bakersfield Californian.
 She attended Bakersfield College, but dropped out shortly before graduation, instead choosing to work a variety of jobs relating to agriculture and aviation before becoming a political organizer.
 During this time, she also earned a pilot's license.

 Her third husband was Joseph C. Shell, a California Assemblyman and World War II navy veteran.
 They met when Shell worked on his gubernatorial campaign for the 1962 election.

 Following her husband's retirement from politics, she again wrote for The Bakersfield Californian and worked in the oil industry alongside him.